 - Do all the paragraphs have unity?
 (Do all the sentences relate to the topic sentence in some way?)

 - Are your paragraphs in the right order (you may have swapped paragraphs as you rewrote your drafts)?

 - Are the paragraphs properly connected?

-- If you expressed an opinion, did you support it with reasoned arguments, facts, evidence, authoritative sources?
+- If you expressed an opinion, did you support it with reasoned arguments See the glossary definition, facts, evidence See the glossary definition, authoritative sources?

 - Does the conclusion summarise the discussion in the body?

 - Is the conclusion related to the thesis statement?